avTranscoder/avTranscoder/README.md

 C++ API for LibAV / FFMpeg

-Based on library to support various video formats, avTrasncoder provide the high level API to re-wrap or transcode easilly medias.
+Based on LibAV/FFMpeg libraries to support various video formats, avTranscoder provides the high level API to re-wrap or transcode media easily.

-You can also use it in Java & Python for simpliest integration in projects.
+You can also use its Java & Python bindings for simpler integration in your own projects.

 #### Requirements
 * GitPython (>=0.3.2)